 KWSP i-invest User Guide (Buying, Redeem, Switch Processes, Transaction History, Fund Analysis, etc.)

-For first time user, go to Member Login Page
+- Go to Member Login Page

 *data shown below may not reflect the current value